 - Liner replacement (unless structural changes occur)

-For specific permitting requirements, Arapahoe County provides guidance through its building department.
-You can verify current requirements at the Arapahoe County Building Division website.
+For specific permitting questions, Arapahoe County handles it through their building department.
+You can check current requirements at the Arapahoe County Building Division website.

-The State of Colorado regulations for chimneys follow the International Building Code standards, which I adhere to on every project.
+The State of Colorado regulations for chimneys follow the International Building Code, which I stick to on every project.
+If you want to read up on the broader safety standards behind this work, the Chimney Safety Institute of America is a solid, no-nonsense place to start.

 A Recent Vineland Success Story

-Last month, I worked with a homeowner about 0.7 miles from the Quincy Reservoir.
+Last month I worked with a homeowner about 0.7 miles from the Quincy Reservoir.
 She called because she noticed a musty smell near her fireplace.
-When I inspected her chimney, I found:
+When I inspected the chimney, I found:

 - Deteriorated flashing